 The Government launched a consultation on reforming the Employment Tribunal system in December 2016.
-The consultation closes at noon on 21 January 2017.
+We responded to this consultation in January 2017.